hadronized/blog/Getting_Into_Netwire.md

 ### Stepping

-Stepping is the act of passing the input – i.e. time `t` in our case – down to the `Behavior t a` and extract the resulting `a` value.
+Stepping is the act of passing the input – i.e. the time `t` in our case – down to the `Behavior t a` and extract the resulting `a` value.
 Behaviors are commonly connected to each other and form a *reactive network*.